RIR360/development/journal/2025/January.md

 ## 01/28/2025
 - If you fail to maintain your routine you'll fall for sure.
 - Waking up in the appropriate time in the morning is also crucial.
+- Waking up in the wrong time in the morning will greatly reduce your energy.